Šibenik Cathedral: Second phase with Juraj Dalmatinac (1441 - 1473)

 The apses are decorated on the outside with various sculptural decorations, including 74 small Renaissance portraits immortalising important contemporaries and figures who had for some reason particularly impressed the architect or that he deemed to tight to help foot the bill for the cathedral's construction.
 Some of these heads on the facade have a damaged nose, probably due to vandalism.
 Indeed, until Justinian II this was the expression to discredit the reputation of someone, and so it was necessary that this individual remained anonymous.

-Giorgio worked probably on the cathedral up to his death in 1475 and certainly until 1473.
+Juraj Dalmatinac worked probably on the cathedral up to his death in 1475 and certainly until 1473.